JetBrains/ring-ui/README.md

 To enable wallaby.js test runner follow this steps:

 1. Download and install wallaby.js webstorm plugin (http://wallabyjs.com/).
 You may have to leave your email in download section.
-2. Setup wallaby run configuration in your webstorm.
+2. Run wallaby in your webstorm.
-3. Run it.